isomerpages/moe-victoriajc/pages/Direct School Admissions Applications.md

 ![](/images/Sub%20Page%20Banners%202023/2023%20dsa2.jpg)
 ### DSA-JC Application Process

+#### The 2023 DSA-JC exercise for admission in year 2024 has ended.
+All the best to all applicants and we hope to see you soon!

 Welcome to the application page for the 2023 DSA-JC exercise, for admission in year 2024.

 If you are applying to Victoria Junior College through DSA-JC, please: